 7. Search out a Great Background

 Look for creative elements you can use in your images in, or interesting backdrops, or just places that are free from distractions.
 Look in and around your home, or drive around the neighbourhood and look for great locations to use.
-How about a brightly colored door, a graffitied wall, a tree lined path, a patch of ground with no distracting elements in the background, or simply a place of natural beauty.
+It could be a brightly colored door, a graffitied wall, a tree lined path, a patch of ground with no distracting elements in the background, or simply a place of outstanding natural beauty.

-DO THIS: Take your camera and a notebook and drive around your area (or just wander around your home) Look for places that you think will have a great background and take a picture of them, and add the details to your notebook so you have a list of locations to try out!
+Take your camera and a notebook and drive around your area (or just wander around your home) Look for places that you think will have a great background and take a picture of them, and add the details to your notebook so you have a list of locations to try out!

 8. Know your Lenses/ Equipment

-DO THIS: Take off your favourite lens and put something else on your camera for a bit.
+Take off your favourite lens and put something else on your camera for a bit.
 See what it does to the background, where you need to stand, how much you can fit in the frame etc. If you already know your lenses inside out, why not rent a lens for a weekend, or an underwater housing, or a flash, and try something new.